lewagon/middleman-boilerplate/README.md

 2. Run `middleman s` to start the server.
 3. Start to code !

+## Deploy
+1. `rake publish`
+2. Go to your Github repository > settings > github pages (Options) and select your build branch
+3. Website is deployed !

 ## Contributing
 You shouldn't contribute on this fork, but if you really want, follow this guide :